 The windy city can lay claim to having two of the three best executive MBA programs in the world and four globally ranked offerings.
 The executive version of the MBA programs at the University of Chicago and at Northwestern University are ranked second and third in the world behind only Wharton which offers its EMBA in Philadelphia and San Francisco.
 Also highly ranked is the University of Notre Dame’s newly revamped EMBA program in downtown Chicago as well as the University of Illinois at Urbana Executive MBA in Chicago.

 But there’s plenty of other options in and around Chicago as well.
-All told, there are at least nine EMBA programs that pretty much fit into everyone’s budget and schedule, ranging in cost from less than $50,000 to nearly $160,000 and allowing you to get the degree in as short as 18 months or as long as over two years.
+All told, there are at least nine EMBA programs in Chicago that pretty much fit into everyone’s budget and schedule, ranging in cost from less than $50,000 to nearly $160,000 and allowing you to get the degree in as short as 18 months or as long as over two years.
 Some programs start in January or June; others in August and September.

 Almost all of these programs offer students the opportunity to travel and study abroad.
 Loyola University’s EMBA program, for example, offers a capstone experience in Rome, Italy, along with an 11-day international trip to one of many locations.
 Purdue University at Calumet has brought its EMBA students to China and Chile in recent years to work on business projects in those countries.
 And the University of Illinois has one of the most compelling global adventures: a nine-month consulting project that is capped by a trip abroad during which students defend their recommendations before the senior executives of the client company.